HumaIlyas/mildew-detection-in-cherry-leaves/README.md

 - The binary classification will be the best way to determine the difference between infected and uninftected leaves.
 - Upload of images to determine infection will be included in the dashboard.

+---

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## The rationale to map the business requirements

-The business requirements of the project and a rationale to map them to the Data Visualisations and ML tasks are provided below.
+**The rationale to map the business requirements to the Data Visualisations and ML tasks** The business requirements of image identification and a rationale to map them to the Data Visualisations and ML tasks are provided below.

 - **Business Requirement 1**: Data Visualization